Sign up to receive our regular news and events announcements – we send about one newsletter per month.

 Working with Aboriginal youths as Director of the NT Youth Film Festival

-Working with a team to develop the Kunka Career Conference for Aboriginal women was challenging and inspiring.
+Working with a team to develop the Kunka Career Conference for Aboriginal women in Central Australia.

 I am also passionate about finding creative ways to engage young people in writing and reading and finding a voice.
-I am passionate about the journey of perpetually honing my writing craft and exploring the power of the written word.
+I am committed to the journey of perpetually honing my writing craft and exploring the power of the written word.

-I have performed on stages throughout Australia, Europe and Asia.
-I have run song-writing and percussion workshops at festivals and community centres around the country.
+As a musician, I have performed on stages throughout Australia, Europe and Asia.
+I have run song writing and percussion workshops at festivals and community centres around the country.

 Our students were completely engaged in everything Ingrid had to say about her book, Songbird, Jamila’s experiences and what it’s like to be a writer.
 They also loved joining in with the presentation and discussion.
 As a teacher it was so fantastic to have an author talk to our students who was so friendly, charismatic and had total control of the room- her teacher skills were very evident.